East Carleton: History

 In the Domesday Book, East Carleton is listed as a settlement of 58 households in the hundred of Humbleyard.
 In 1086, the village was divided between the estates of Roger Bigod, Ralph de Beaufour and Ranulf de Peverel.

 The village has good examples of surviving Sixteenth, Seventeenth and Nineteenth Century residential architecture.

 Geography

-According to the 2011 Census, East Carleton has a population of 343 residents living in 128 households.
+According to the 2021 census, East Carleton has a total population of 341 people which demonstrates a minor decrease from the 343 people listed in the 2011 census.

-East Carleton falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of South Norfolk.

 St. Mary's Church

-East Carleton's parish church is dedicated to Saint Mary and is a Nineteenth Century rebuilding of a Medieval church on the same site.
+East Carleton's parish church is dedicated to Saint Mary and is Medieval in origin.
+St. Mary's is located on Rectory Road and has been Grade II listed since 1959.

+St. Mary's was heavily restored in the Victorian era with the chancel being re-built in the 1880s and the churchtower a decade later.
 St. Mary's features examples of Nineteenth and Twentieth Century stained glass including an Angel of Charity installed by James Powell and Sons and a depiction of Saint Mary and Christ by Heaton, Butler and Bayne.